rgrannell1/kea/README.md

 * Function composition and partial application are encouraged as standard operations.

-### Arrow is Practical

-* Arrow has many composable functions for parsing and writing to text documents.

-* Arrow is great for semantically working with tabular data.

 ## Licensing

 **Arrow** is released under the terms of the GNU General Public License version 3.